langelier History, Family Crest & Coats of Arms

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name langelier, including Langelier, Langellier, Langeolier, Langeleir and others.

 Notable amongst this name at this time was Nicolas Langelier, recorded at his death in Dinan in 1595, who was a prelate.
 Brought up on the seat of Saint-Brieuc, in 1565 he preached sermons to the king.
 He was involved with the government, but his administration was full of troubles.
 Having been loyal to the League, Langelier became one of the most active councilors of the duke of Mercoeur.
 Opposing him, however...

-Another 93 words (7 lines of text) are included under the topic Early langelier Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early langelier Notables in all our PDF Extended History products and printed products wherever possible.

 langelier Settlers in Canada in the 17th Century

 - Sébastien Langelier, son of Michel and Catherine, who married Marie De Beauregard, daughter of Olivier and Philippe, in Quebec on 12th November 1665